Grant Amato: Silvie and arguments

 Due to his inability to find work following the charges, he attempted to become a streamer on Twitch, mostly by playing video games and live streaming.
-After the family paid for equipment and streaming setup, Grant Amato only pretended to become a twitch streamer and never actually hosted any streams.
-While not live streaming, he would frequently visit pornographic websites, including the site MyFreeCams, and on there Amato met a cam model named Silviya Ventsislavova, who went by the alias "Silvie" online.
+After the family paid for equipment and streaming setup, Grant Amato only pretended to become a Twitch streamer, when he was actually visiting pornographic websites, including the site MyFreeCams, which is where Amato met a cam model named Silviya Ventsislavova, who went by the alias "Silvie" or "adysweet" online.
 He would pay tokens by the minute for her virtual company.
 He would spend up to four hours a night on the website, buying up to 5,000 tokens at a time costing over $600.
 Silvie's shows would cost 90 tokens a minute.
 Grant assumed a façade as a rich and successful gamer, sending her various lingerie and sex toys, as well as paying an exorbitant amount for her time.
 He would steal credit cards from his family, claiming they were for starting up his Twitch career.
-Within a few months, Grant had spent up to $200,000 of his family's money on Silvie.
+Within a few months, Grant had spent $200,000 of his family's money on Silvie.

-His family sent Grant to a rehabilitation facility for porn and internet addiction, which cost them $15,000.
+His family sent Grant to a rehabilitation facility for internet and pornography addiction, which cost them $15,000.
 He was allowed to return home after a couple of weeks but was given a zero-tolerance ultimatum, and Grant had to get a job and was prohibited from having any contact with Silvie.
 However, he was able to convince his mother to let him use her phone to make contact with the webcam model.
 Upon learning this, Chad ordered Grant to pack up his things and leave the house.